DSR-RHIT/me497-reproducible-research/cm/cm050_Rmd-to-docx_table-numbers.md

 Rmd to docx: numbering tables and figures
 =========================================

-As Norbert KÃ¶hler says, "R Markdown has no native method to number and reference table and figure captions".
+As Norbert Köhler says, "R Markdown has no native method to number and reference table and figure captions".
 The `captioner` packages gives us a method for auto-numbering figures and tables and automatically updating the in-text reference numbers as well.

 This tutorial is adapted from Norbert's blog post plus Andrew Dolman's comments on that post.